vemonet/libre-chat/README.md

     Human: {input}
     Assistant:
 vector:
-  vector_path: null # Path to the vectorstore to do QA retrieval
+  vector_path: null # Path to the vectorstore to do QA retrieval, e.g. ./vectorstore/db_faiss
-  # Set to null to deploy a generic conversational agent, otherwise:
+  # Set to null to deploy a generic conversational agent
-  # vector_path: ./vectorstore/db_faiss
   vector_download: null
   embeddings_path: ./embeddings/all-MiniLM-L6-v2 # Embeddings used to generate the vectors
   # You can also directly use embeddings model from HuggingFace: